seekinginfiniteloop/PlainLicense/docs/licenses/public-domain/unlicense.md

 ### We Give You an Unrestricted License

 Some governments do not recognize public domain dedications.
 For such cases, we give you a license to use the library worldwide.
-You never have to pay to use the library.
-The library is yours to use forever and cannot be taken away.
-Others can also use the library under the same terms.
+You and everyone else can use the library forever and never need to pay to use it.
+No one can take this license from you.

-### We Provide No Warranty and We Accept No Liability
+### We Provide No Warranty and Accept No Liability

-We provide the library as is and provide no warranties of any kind, and we are not responsible for any damages or issues from your use of the library.
+We provide the library "as is" and provide no warranties of any kind.
 You use the library at your own risk.
+We are not responsible for any damages or issues from your use of the library.

 ### For Legal Interpretation